-Today the ever great Bob Seger announced he is planning to release a new record in October, the first since 2006’s Face the Promise.
-The new set Ride Out will arrive on the October 14 and no tracklisting has been released yet.
+On Aug.
+18, 2014, the ever great Bob Seger announced he is planning to release a new record in October, the first since 2006’s Face the Promise.
+The new set titled Ride Out, will arrive on the Oct.
+14; no tracklisting has been released yet.

-The “Turn the Page” legend has been largely out of the spotlight through the last almost two decades.
-The last album Seger released before the hiatus was 1995’s It’s A Mystery with the Silver Bullet Band.
-In 2004, he was inducted into the Hall of Fame by fellow Michigander Kid Rock and the pair also teamed up for two shows in March 2013.
-They teamed up for a duet on Seger’s 2006 album and Seger played piano on “Collide” which Kid Rock and Sheryl Crow performed in 2010.
+The “Turn the Page” legend has been largely out of the spotlight through the last two decades.
+The last album Seger released before the hiatus was 1995’s It’s A Mystery, with the Silver Bullet Band.
+In 2004, he was inducted into the Hall of Fame by fellow Michigander Kid Rock, and the pair teamed up for two shows in March of 2013.
+They teamed up again for a duet on Seger’s 2006 album and Seger even played piano on “Collide”, which Kid Rock and Sheryl Crow performed in 2010.

-To date, Seger has sold over 50 million albums, with a total of sixteen albums between solo releases and working with bands plus two live sets.
-His 1994 greatest hits has sold 10 million copies in the United States and in 2009, Billboard declared it the best selling catalog album of the decade.
+To date, Seger has sold over 50 million albums, with a total of 16 albums between solo releases and working with bands, plus two live sets.
+His 1994 greatest hits has sold 10 million copies in the U.S. and in 2009, Billboard declared it the best selling catalog album of the decade.